ARCANGEL0/reaperMD/README.md

 >
 > If you’re looking to chat with me, **Mr. Robot**, just click [here](https://wa.me/79001643752).
 >
-> But if you want to get in touch with my creator, the mastermind behind ByteSec-MD, here’s the number:
+> But if you want to get in touch with my creator, the mastermind behind reaperMD, here’s the number:

 > $ whatsapp -c [+351927285125](https://wa.me/351927285125)